Aaron-212/homebrew-tap/README.md

 > The following fonts are enterprise fonts.
 >
 > They might be marked as "free for non-commercial use" but are not open source.
+> In other words, they do not use an OFL license.
 >
 > You may get into legal trouble if you use them without permission.
 >